-- 🏰 Servoz (le Château / Le Lac) – we tried this one with friends this summer, and found it quite challenging!
+- 🏰 Servoz (le Château / Le Lac) – we’ve done this one a couple of times, and found it quite challenging!

 - 🌲 Vallorcine (La Poya) – we saw some of the balises on our way to the Cascade du Bérard;